Herbrand's theorem

 Herbrand's theorem is a fundamental result of mathematical logic obtained by Jacques Herbrand (1930).
 It essentially allows a certain kind of reduction of first-order logic to propositional logic.
+Herbrand's theorem is the logical foundation for most automatic theorem provers.
 Although Herbrand originally proved his theorem for arbitrary formulas of first-order logic, the simpler version shown here, restricted to formulas in prenex form containing only existential quantifiers, became more popular.